GlobalDevOpsBootcamp/gdbcwebsite/readme.md

 # Global Devops Bootcamp website

 This is the main globaldevopsbootcamp.com website.
 We mostly use this site to tell the world what a cool event this is, how you can participate and what we did in the past.

+In the `_data` folder you will find some collections which are converted during the site creation.
+Under the `_posts` you can add additional blog posts.
+Yes, it is all static, precompiled with Jekyll and hosted on GitHub Pages.

+The Giscus comments system is used.
+People can comment on blob posts which will be placed inside the discussion page of this repository.

 ## 👟 Install